 Depression in children may co-occur with anxiety, disruptive behavior disorders or attention deficit disorder.
 Children should be treated by a physician with knowledge and experience in treating children with mood disorders.
 Health care providers, parents, and their children must weigh the risks of treating depression compared to the risks and lifetime impact of untreated depression and suicidal ideation.
 They should discuss all treatment choices, not just the use of antidepressants.
 All adults who interact with the child should become familiar with all suicide warning signs, regardless of what treatment the child is receiving.
 In addition, parents should educate teachers about what behavior they must report.

-The Balanced Mind Parent Network (BMPN), a program of the Depression and Bipolar Support Alliance (DBSA), guides families raising children with mood disorders to the answers, support, and stability they seek.
+The Parent and Caregiver Network (PCN), a program of the Depression and Bipolar Support Alliance (DBSA), guides families raising children with mood disorders to the answers, support, and stability they seek.

 Older adults may be going through changes such as children moving away, illness, moving to assisted living facilities, or the death of loved ones.
 All of these things can cause feelings of sadness or grief.
 But when feelings of sadness last for a significant length of time and keep older adults from enjoying life the way they used to, it may be a sign that they should seek treatment.